casper6020/Streamlit_Dashboard/README.md

 # Streamlit_Dashboard
-This repository demonstrates how to create a interactive dashboard using Streamlit
+This repository demonstrates how to create an interactive dashboard using Streamlit